 Naturally, my mother was a pivotal person in shaping my moral standards, but my peers were also equally important.
 My parents divorced when I was ten years old, and shortly after my two elder brothers transferred to a school in the village.
 At this point in her life, my mother had never worked, and suddenly she found herself financially vulnerable as she had to pay the rent, buy the food as well as pay for my school fees.
-It was just my mother and I, and as she liked to say, “It’s you and me against the world, my child”.
-I wore second-hand clothes and shoes, and often did not have the money to participate in extra-curricular activities with my friends.
-Do not get me wrong ― I was a very happy child.
-My mother and I were extremely close, and even though I did not have the best clothes or live in the best neighborhood, she gave me so much love and generosity, that it surpassed any material desire that I had and left me feeling that I was the luckiest kid in the world.
+It was just my mother and me, and as she liked to say, “It’s you and me against the world, my child”.
+I wore second-hand clothes and shoes and often did not have the money to participate in extra-curricular activities with my friends.
+Do not get me wrong ― I was a happy child.
+My mother and I were extremely close, and even though I did not have the best clothes or live in the best neighbourhood, she gave me so much love and generosity, that it surpassed any material desire that I had and left me feeling that I was the luckiest kid in the world.

 At the age of twelve, my life began to change dramatically for the better, but there were still some difficult circumstances beyond my control.
 My paternal Uncle offered to pay my school fees through primary school to college or university.
-Not only was I blessed with a terrific uncle but my wardrobe begun to change from hand-me-down clothes to a few white cotton dresses from Deacons departmental stores.
-Indeed life held a new promise for me, and of course my mother was beside herself with joy.
-I was nervous about going to school in new shoes from Bata Shoe Store, but excited about the new turn of events in my life as I had been a constant victim of being sent home for unpaid school fees, a torn shoe or a missing book.
+Not only was I blessed with a terrific uncle but my wardrobe began to change from hand-me-down clothes to a few white cotton dresses from Deacons departmental stores.
+Indeed life held a new promise for me, and of course, my mother was beside herself with joy.
+I was nervous about going to school in new shoes from Bata Shoe Store but excited about the new turn of events in my life as I had been a constant victim of being sent home for unpaid school fees, a torn shoe or a missing book.

-Immediately after this incidence I created a friendship with a girl who was treated like an outcast by the rest of the pupils.
+Immediately after this incidence, I created a friendship with a girl who was treated like an outcast by the rest of the pupils.
 My new friend, Mary-Alice, had a problem with her womanhood as she had matured earlier than most of us at our age, she released pungent smells.
 Her mother had sought the best possible medication and treatment for her, but nothing seemed to eradicate the smelly discharge from her body.
-It therefore became difficult for her to mingle freely with the other pupils for fear of ridicule.
+It, therefore, became difficult for her to mingle freely with the other pupils for fear of ridicule.
 She was intelligent, witty, warm-hearted and more importantly a genuine friend.
 Mary-Alice has been my closest and dearest friend for over ten years now, and I feel extremely fortunate to have her in my life.
 Had those other children been less judgmental, perhaps they too could have been blessed with such a great friend.

 Certainly, in a perfect world people would be caring and considerate of other’s feelings.
 Unfortunately, we do not live in a perfect world.
 The best we can aspire for is that somewhere along life’s journey we will endure experiences, of both negative and positive influences, that will enhance our empathy standards and shape our moral beliefs into something we are proud of.
 When I look back at my childhood days, I feel very fortunate to have a mother who encouraged me to do what was right without ever looking down on anyone.

 Of course, after the incident in the classroom, I thought my life would never be the same again, but I survived.
 Ironically, their negative influence enhanced the most endearing quality of my ethical and moral foundation – empathy.
 I have often wondered about those children in that classroom.
 “What lesson had life taught them?”
-“Would they remember the short and very chubby girl who had a heavy kikuyu accent in her English, whom they had called msichana wa ghetto?”
+“Would they remember the short and very chubby girl who had a thick Kikuyu accent in her English, whom they had called msichana wa ghetto?”
 “Would they regret the pain and humiliation they caused to her?”

 Sadly enough, maybe they never would.